WhyCantTheyJust/website/content/podcast/S2-06-human-rights.md

 So it’s really important that even people accused of the worst possible crimes actually have these rights.
 Because you need to be sure that you’re punishing the right person.
 And that’s not to say they shouldn’t be punished.
 They absolutely should.
 There is a criminal justice system for a reason.
 And when I say that I should have the right as an Australian citizen to be a psychopath or to commit horrible crimes and still be an Australian citizen, I’m not saying that that means that being a psychopath or committing horrible crimes is a thing that is ok and that I shouldn’t be punished for it.
 I absolutely should.
 But I should be punished through the criminal justice system.
 I should not be punished by having my fundamental human rights withdrawn.

 Because fundamental human rights doesn’t mean that you can’t be punished for doing stuff, it just means that you have to have been put through some kind of process that establishes that it was actually you.
+It also means that punishment needs to be reasonable, and to fit the crime.
+Also within the concept of due process are things like freedom from torture.
+Things like not being coerced into saying things that you may not want to say, or you may not mean, or may not even be true.

+So, I mean, due process sounds really boring but it’s actually tremendously important to ensure that government agencies, and government actors, and police forces and other people who enforce the law pay attention to, not only the needs of justice, but that the needs of justice include the rights of the person being accused.
+And the needs of justice also mean that that person needs to be treated with dignity and respect.

+And again, it doesn’t mean they’re not punished: many of them deserve to be punished.
+But it means that the process towards deciding on that punishment and implementing that punishment preserves their basic rights as human beings.

 **Luke**<br>
 Well I think all we’ve discussed today is incredibly important, particularly given the historical context around which these concepts are built.
 I think it’s important that we treat these discussions for what they are, and do not allow the sort of dog-whistling and racist rhetoric that comes from a lot of these people so that we do not fall down that same slope that has seen the persecution of so many minorities around the world.